+Audit Executive

-Isadora A. Papica Audit Executive Director Chico-Nazario was also elected as Lead Independent Director of the Company, in compliance with the Code of Corporate Governance for Publicly-Listed Companies and the Company's Manual on Corporate Governance.
+Director Aurora S. Lagman was also elected as Lead Independent Director of the Company, in compliance with the Code of Corporate Governance for Publicly-Listed Companies and the Company's Manual on Corporate Governance.

-Of the aforementioned officers, Mr. Macalalag has 46,500 common shares, Ms. Baroy has 30,000 common shares, and Ms. Papica has 15,000 common shares in the Company.
+Of the aforementioned officers, Mr. Macalalag has 46,500 common shares and Ms. Baroy has 30,000 common shares.
 On the other hand, Atty.
 Jacinto, Atty.
-Cruz and Atty.
-Felix do not own shares in the Company.
+Cruz, Atty.
+Felix and Mr. Legaspi do not own shares in the Company.